SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 - `sin`: returns the sine of a number
   - `"txtContent": "=sin(90)"` results in _0.8939966636005579_
 - `toDateString()`: returns a date in a short-friendly format
-  - `"txtContent": "=toDateString(@now)"` result doesn't vary based on user's locale and it will look like _"Wed Aug 03 2022"_
+  - `"txtContent": "=toDateString(@now)"` result doesn't vary based on the user's locale and it will look like _"Wed Aug 03 2022"_
-- `toLocaleString()`: returns a language sensitive representation of a date
+- `toLocaleString()`: returns a language-sensitive representation of a date
-  - `"txtContent":"=toLocaleString(@now)"` results vary based on user's locale, but en-us looks like _"2/5/2019, 1:22:24 PM"_
+  - `"txtContent":"=toLocaleString(@now)"` results vary based on the user's locale, but en-us looks like _"2/5/2019, 1:22:24 PM"_
-- `toLocaleDateString()`: returns a language sensitive representation of just the date portion of a date
+- `toLocaleDateString()`: returns a language-sensitive representation of just the date portion of a date
-  - `"txtContent":"=toLocaleDateString(@now)"` results vary based on user's locale, but en-us looks like _"2/5/2019"_
+  - `"txtContent":"=toLocaleDateString(@now)"` results vary based on the user's locale, but en-us looks like _"2/5/2019"_
-- `toLocaleTimeString()`: returns a language sensitive representation of just the time portion of a date
+- `toLocaleTimeString()`: returns a language-sensitive representation of just the time portion of a date
-  - `"txtContent":"=toLocaleTimeString(@now)"` results vary based on user's locale, but en-us looks like _"1:22:24 PM"_
+  - `"txtContent":"=toLocaleTimeString(@now)"` results vary based on the user's locale, but en-us looks like _"1:22:24 PM"_
 - `toLowerCase`: returns the value converted to lower case (only works on strings) - _Only available in SharePoint Online_
   - `"txtContent":"=toLowerCase('DogFood')"` results in _"dogfood"_
 - `abs`: returns the absolute value for a given number - _Only available in SharePoint Online_